natalijaglisovic/SDS-Exam-Group-5/README.md

 ## References <a name="ref"></a>
 Blok et al. (2021).
 Inter-risk framing contests: the politics of issue attention among Scandinavian climate NGOs during the coronavirus pandemic.
 Unpublished manuscript.

 Conover, M. D., Ratkiewicz.
 J, Francisco, M., Goncalves, B., Flammini, A., Menczer, F. (2011).
-Political polarization on Twitter.
-Fifth International AAAI Conference on Weblogs and Social Media, 5(1), 89 - 96.
+Political polarization on Twitter. <em>Fifth International AAAI Conference on Weblogs and Social Media, 5</em>(1), 89 - 96.

 Chaovalit, P., & Zhou, L. (2005).
-Movie review mining: a comparison between supervised and unsupervised classification approaches.
-HICSS’05: Proceedings of 38th Annual Hawaiian International Conference on System Sciences, 4(4), 1 - 9.
+Movie review mining: a comparison between supervised and unsupervised classification approaches.<em>HICSS’05: Proceedings of 38th Annual Hawaiian International Conference on System Sciences, 4</em>(4), 1 - 9.

 Couldry, N. (2014).
-Inaugural: A necessary disenchantment: myth, agency and injustice in a digital world.
-The Sociological Review, 62(4), 880 – 897.
+Inaugural: A necessary disenchantment: myth, agency and injustice in a digital world. <em>The Sociological Review, 62</em>(4), 880 – 897.

 Denny, M. J., & Spirling, A. (2018).
 Text preprocessing for unsupervised learning: Why it matters, when it misleads, and what to do about it.
 Political Analysis, 26(2), 168-189.